hakyimlab/MetaXcan-Postprocess/README.md

 # MetaXcan-Postprocess

-scripts to postprocess output from PrediXcan and MetaXcan
+scripts to postprocess output from PrediXcan and MetaXcan.

+See each subfolder for further information and instructions.